danhouldsworth/helloBareMetal/README.md

 This deserves a special mention, as while I've learned a lot at first from working through Arduino projects, and also benefited from the compatabitliy as everyone makes drives and libraries for it.
 I find the IDE a pig, that slows down development of all but the most trivial project, and blocks me from actually understanding what is going on when we compile or flash a project.

 # ARM-cortex
 This also deserves a special mention, as ultimately my target projects will inevitabilty take me in the direction of a 32-bit CPU with built in float support.
 But - and it's a big but - as I've tried to move over to the ARM-cortex, I realise I'm even more in the dark on all the issues raised above.
-Getting just the Blink program to load onto the Teensy3.1 ARM-CortexM4 seemed to hard, without using the Teensduino plugin for Arduino IDE.
+Getting just the Blink program to load onto the Teensy3.1 ARM-CortexM4 seemed too hard, without using the Teensduino plugin for Arduino IDE.
 And so this has kickstarted my desire to get back to first principles and truely understand what's going on under the hood.
 Using nothing more than a text editor, and simple command line tools that I will install myself.
 I am then anticipating, that a deep knowledge of the 8-bit AVR MCUs will then speed my transition into the 32-bit ARM world.

 # Operating Systems
 Approaching from a further angle still.
 Another motive for this project is my desire to understand more about what is actually going on with an operating system and a schedular.
 And while [helloLanguages](https://github.com/danhouldsworth/helloLanguages) is a fascinating exploration of different langauges, they are all sitting on top of an operating system which is abstracting away the hardware.
 What better way to learn about operating systems than to get of them completely, and then build back their services as and when needed - eg. multi tasking, scheduling etc